 At Telford Infant School we promote and reward positive behaviours in a number of ways.
-These include: • verbal praise
+These include:

-- verbal praise pop verbal cues such as si - non verbal cues, such as smiles and nods stickers given by all adults throughout school - stickers given by all adults throughout school being cent to another member of staff including the - being sent to another member of staff, including the Phase Leaders, Deputy Headteacher and Headteacher, for praise and stickers - verbal or written feedback to parents celebrating their child's positive behaviour - presenting a Midday Supervisor 'Well Done' certificate in celebration assembly each week to a class who have demonstrated positive behaviour at lunchtime
+- verbal praise - non verbal cues, such as smiles and nods - stickers given by all adults throughout school - being sent to another member of staff, including the Phase Leaders, Deputy Headteacher and Headteacher, for praise and stickers.
+During Covid-19 restrictions praise will be within year group bubbles.
+For exceptional positive behaviours children will visit the Headteacher and Deputy Headteacher, following social distancing guidelines and accompanied by their class teacher or teaching assistant. - verbal or written feedback to parents celebrating their child's positive behaviour.
+This feedback will be via phone calls or by email. - presenting a Midday Supervisor 'Well Done' certificate in celebration assembly each week to a class who have demonstrated positive behaviour at lunchtime.
+Assemblies are taking place virtually and rewards such as 'well done' certificates will be used as and when appropriate.